AI in DevOps: Replacing Manual Server Management (2026)

 ✅ AI provides context-aware suggestions based on actual server state

-The DORA 2025 report found that more autonomous AI features (agent modes that run without oversight) have slower adoption at around 25%, while 61% of professionals never use AI Agent mode without direct oversight.
+The DORA 2025 report found that more autonomous AI features (agent modes that run without oversight) have slower adoption at around 25%.
 This tells us something important: teams want AI assistance with human supervision, not AI running on autopilot.

 The right model for DevOps is not autonomous AI.
-It is human-in-the-loop AI, where the AI does the heavy lifting and the human makes the call.
+It is human-in-the-loop AI, where the system does the heavy lifting and the human makes the call.

 For more context on how automation is reshaping DevOps workflows, see our guide on DevOps automation strategies.